m-kupiec/compendium-react/README.md

 Use cases:
 - "Keep in mind that Effects are typically used to “step out” of your React code and synchronize with some *external* system.
 This includes browser APIs, third-party widgets, network, and so on.
 If your Effect only adjusts some state based on other state, you might not need an Effect." ([React](https://react.dev/learn/synchronizing-with-effects))
 - "You can use a similar approach to wrap legacy non-React code (like jQuery plugins) into declarative React components." ([React](https://react.dev/learn/synchronizing-with-effects))
+- "You can also fetch data with Effects: for example, you can synchronize the search results with the current search query.
+Keep in mind that modern frameworks provide more efficient built-in data fetching mechanisms than writing Effects directly in your components." ([React](https://react.dev/learn/you-might-not-need-an-effect))

 # Data Fetching